-Theories about language learning and language teaching, 3 credits
+Theories about language learning and language teaching, 2 credits

-This part of the module presents a number of theories about language learning and language teaching relevant for the students, which the students discuss, analyse and reflect on in relation to their future careers.
+This part of the module presents a number of theories about language learning and language teaching relevant for the students, which the students discuss, analyse and reflect on in relation to their future career.
+The student gives an oral presentation on which they receive feedback.